-\During the year ended 31 March 2020, the Board of Directors approved the special retiral benefits payable to the Managing Director who retired in September 2019, as per the policy of the Company.
-Accordingly, the Company has accrued ₹ 2,568 lakhs based on actuarial valuation by giving corresponding charge to employee benefit expense in the statement of profit and loss.
+During the previous year ended 31st March 2020, the Board of Directors approved the special retiral benefits payable to the Managing Director who retired in September 2019, as per the policy of the Company.
+Accordingly, the Company has accrued $\overline{\mathbf{x}}$ 26 crores based on actuarial valuation by giving corresponding charge to employee benefit expense in the statement of profit and loss.

-16. Financial liabilities
+16 Financial liabilities